greenelab/meta-review/manuscript.md

 Table: Collaborative writing platforms.
 A summary of features that differentiate Manubot from existing collaborative writing platforms.
 We assessed features on June 15, 2018 using the free version of each platform.
 Some platforms offer additional features through a paid subscription or software.
-<sup>1</sup>Additional functionality, such as bibliography management, is available by editing the Word document stored in OneDrive with the paid Word desktop application.
+1. Additional functionality, such as bibliography management, is available by editing the Word document stored in OneDrive with the paid Word desktop application.
-<sup>2</sup>Conversations about modifications take place on the document as comments, annotations, or unsaved chats.
+2. Conversations about modifications take place on the document as comments, annotations, or unsaved chats.
 There is no integrated forum for discussing and editing revisions.
-<sup>3</sup>In some circumstances, Overleaf git commits are not modular.
+3. In some circumstances, Overleaf git commits are not modular.
 Edits made by distinct authors may be attributed to a single author.
 {#tbl:platforms}

 In our workflow, we adopt standard software development strategies that enable any contributor to edit any part of the manuscript but enforce discussion and review of all proposed changes.